Skip to content

 What language is Kyoto-ben?

-Kyoto-ben is a dialect of Japanese.
+Kyoto-ben is a dialect of the Japanese language.

 Which region is Kyoto-ben associated with?